Frank Stewart. Nov 1934. [Person in cockpit of aircraft], 11–0352. Walsh Memorial Library, The Museum of Transport and Technology (MOTAT).

 Leo White would later go on to establish photography and magazine studio Whites Aviation Limited with Frank’s son, Clyde ‘ Snow’ Stewart.
-Author Peter Alsop notes, “that in many ways Stewart and White Ltd was the pre-successor to Whites Aviation, which White reincarnated after the Second World War.”
+Author Peter Alsop notes, “…in Stewart & White, a photography company that, in practical effect, Whites Aviation reincarnated after the war”.

 Stewart and White Limited.
 Maurice Clarke, Manager, Union Airways, c 1930, 13–0342.
 Walsh Memorial Library, The Museum of Transport and Technology (MOTAT).